Mestima/GM-Discord/README.md

 Mode is just your gamemode name.
 For example: `Sandbox` mode will resend all the messages from game chatbox to your discord server. `DarkRP` mode will resend only OOC chat messages.
 You can add your own mode at the `/lua/autorun/server/discord.lua` file.

 ### About the `color`
 Color is needed with `Embed` type only.
 It will be message box color.
+I'm using decimal color in this addon, you can use whatever you want (for example: HTML color).
+Or use decimal color like me `https://convertingcolors.com/decimal-color-65535.html`.

 ### Functions
 - `Discord` > opens settings menu